NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 Higher quality results can be obtained by adding to ``parallel_stereo`` the option ``--subpixel-mode 2``, but that will be quite a bit slower.

+See :numref:`nextsteps` for a more in-depth discussion of stereo algorithms.

 .. figure:: images/lronac_csm_example.png
    :name: lronac_csm_example